madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

     ![APEX how tos](images/apex-12.png " ")

-## Task 9: How to create Blank Oracle APEX page
+## Task 9: How to create blank Oracle APEX page

 1. First you need to create Blank Application or Application that uses sample Apps, from there you can create APEX pages
 2. Click on the Application that has been created.